devshola/Polygon-NFT-Bridge/README.md

-# META NFT
+# POLYGON NFT
-Meta NFT is a a simple solidity smart contract that bridges NFT from the Ethereum Sepolia testnet to Polygon Amoy testnet.
+Polygon NFTis a a simple solidity smart contract that bridges NFT from the Ethereum Sepolia testnet to Polygon Amoy testnet.

 ## Description
 This smart contract deploys an NFT smart contract on the Ethereum chain, mints the NFT to an address, and then approves and transfers the NFT to the Polygon chain.